Prapti007/python_quiz_/README.md

 ## Introduction

  Welcome to the Python Quiz Project!
 This project allows users to create their quizzes and play them.
-Whether you're a Python enthusiast, a general knowledge buff, or want to create quizzes for educational purposes, this project has got you covered!
+Whether you're a Python enthusiast, a general knowledge buff, or want to create quizzes for educational purposes, this project has got you covered!.

 ## Features